zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

        }
    }
    ```
-### Registering your service to API ML
+### Registering your service with API ML
-In the following paragraphs we use snippets of code and configuration from our sample service helloapiml-plain-java-sample
+In the following paragraphs we use snippets of code and configuration from our sample service helloapiml-plain-java-sample.

-The following steps outline the process of registering your service with the APi ML:
+The following steps outline the process of registering your service with API ML:

 - [Add a web application context listener class](#add-a-web-application-context-listener)
 - [Register a web application context listener](#register-a-web-application-context-listener)